 In addressing this scope of work, where appropriate, the Group will have opportunities to make recommendations to the Scottish Government and lead on discrete areas of work, where support for resources will be considered.

 Recommendations from the Group will be considered in conjunction with the wider programme, including the outcomes from work with Experience Panels and the reference and advisory Groups established to help develop and shape the Scottish Government's approach to social security.
-An illustration of the relationship between the Group and other stakeholder groups is held at Annex A.
+An illustration of the relationship between the Group and other stakeholder groups is shown in the Social security stakeholder groups diagram.

 Transferring these benefits requires a large-scale programme of transition, implementation and, where appropriate, reform.
 When completed it will see the newly created Scottish social security system running in tandem with that of the UK's system.
 The Scottish Government's priority throughout this work is to ensure the safe and secure transition of 11 benefits for the 1.4 million people who rely on them.

 In establishing the new system the Scottish Government's vision is that social security is important to all of us and able to support each of us when we need it.
 Decisions on policy and delivery in this area will be guided by a set of principles to ensure people are treated with dignity and respect.
 (Details of the principles are available on the Social Security principles factsheet.)

 In delivery of devolved benefits an extensive consultation and detailed analysis exercise was completed to reach the decision by Scottish Ministers that 10 of the 11 devolved benefits will be delivered by a Scottish Government executive agency that will be directly accountable to Scottish Ministers.
 The delivery of the remaining benefit, Discretionary Housing Payments, will continue to be administered by local authorities.